 Canoeing & Kayaking — Most canoeing and kayaking occurs when water levels are high along the Blackwater and Dry Fork rivers.
-Canoes and tubes can also be rented in St. George from Blackwater Outdoor Adventures.
+Canoes and inner tubes can also be rented in St. George from Blackwater Outdoor Adventures.
 In addition to guided whitewater raft trips, they offer leisurely float trips down the Cheat River.

 Fishing — Trout are plentiful in the Blackwater and along the Dry Fork.
 Stocking begins in late winter and proceeds throughout the spring.
 Fishing licenses can be purchased at the lodge at Blackwater Falls State Park.

 Rock Climbing — The climbing school at Seneca Rocks, about 40 minutes away, is the center of climbing activity for the area.
 It boasts a climbing school, rock wall and a community of expert climbing instructors.
 The Via Ferrata at Nelson Rocks offers a mile of fixed-anchor, professionally-guided rock climbing near Circleville (40 min).

 Birding — Spring and summer offer awesome bird watching.
 Hotspots include the Canaan Valley National Wildlife Refuge, the Otter Creek Wilderness area and Seneca Rocks.
 Bird lists of local species are available from Susan.
 Fall bird migration can be observed at Dolly Sods in early fall at the bird banding station set up along the Allegheny Front.
 It’s a great way to see banding in action and meet some expert birders.

 Stargazing — Our dark nights offer great stargazing.
 Popular dark spots include the ride along Canaan Loop Road and turnouts along the lodge road at Blackwater Falls.
 On the first new moon in October stargazers gather for an Astronomy Weekend at Blackwater Falls State Park.
 The public is invited to attend lectures and telescopes are set up for viewing.